-This proposal is a request for financial support for an additional 12 months of biological catch, effort, and bycatch sampling by the Black Sea Bass Research Fleet, which was successfully piloted in 2016 with support from ACCSP and has been in contiguous operation since.
-Through the first two years of funding provided by the ACCSP, the Research Fleet sampled 13,751 black sea bass from 1,024 locations from Narragansett Bay to Hudson Canyon and east to George's Bank.
-The Research Fleet will continue data collection through July 31, 2020 (Year 3 of funding from ACCSP).
+This proposal is a request for financial support for an additional 12 months of biological catch, effort, and bycatch sampling by the Black Sea Bass Research Fleet, which was successfully piloted in 2016 with support from ACCSP and has been in continuous operation since.
+Through the first three years of funding provided by the ACCSP, the Research Fleet sampled 22,631 black sea bass from 1,615 locations throughout the inshore and offshore fishing grounds of southern New England and the Mid-Atlantic.
+The Research Fleet will continue data collection through July 31, 2021 (Year 4 of funding from ACCSP).
 All biosamples data collected by this project have been communicated to and accepted by ACCSP.
-The proposed project will continue delivering black sea bass biosamples data to ACCSP at six-month intervals through July 31, 2021.
+The proposed project will continue delivering black sea bass biosamples data to ACCSP at six-month intervals through July 31, 2022.

-The goal of the proposed project is to seamlessly continue the Research Fleet's sampling efforts to develop a robust year-round time series of black sea bass (Centropristis striata) catch, bycatch, and biological data for five different gear types (trawl, lobster/crab pot, fish pot, gillnet, rod and reel) throughout the Southern New England (SNE) and reaching into Mid-Atlantic (MAB) region.
+The goal of the proposed project is to continue the Research Fleet's sampling efforts in developing a year-round time series of black sea bass (Centropristis striata) catch, bycatch, and biological data for five different gear types (trawl, lobster/crab pot, fish pot, gillnet, rod and reel) throughout the Southern New England (SNE) and reaching into Mid-Atlantic (MAB) region.
 The continuation of this project is critical to the evolution of black sea bass assessment and management efforts by the Atlantic States Marine Fisheries Commission, Mid-Atlantic Fisheries Management Council, Northeast Fisheries Science Center, and Atlantic Coastal Cooperative Statistics Program as the Black Sea Bass Research Fleet produces spatially and seasonally distinct data for numerous commercial and recreational gear, which is currently lacking for this species.

-Project components include: 1) Continue and expand the existing fishery dependent data collection program that utilizes fishing vessels and modern electronic technology to collect and relay catch and bycatch data (number, length, sex, disposition) and fishery characteristics (location, gear type, effort, habitat) for black sea bass from across the SNE/MAB region throughout the year; 2) Internal data analysis to address research questions about spatiotemporal patterns in black sea bass biological and fishery characteristics and gear-specific selectivity; and 3) Communication of project data and results to the Atlantic Coastal Cooperative Statistics Program (ACCSP), black sea bass stock assessment scientists, managers, and members of fishing industry.
+Project components include: 1) Continue the existing fishery dependent data collection program that utilizes fishing vessels and specially designed sampling applications to collect and relay catch and bycatch data (number, length, sex, disposition) and fishery characteristics (location, gear type, effort, habitat) for black sea bass from across the SNE/MAB region throughout the year; 2) Internal data analysis to address research questions about spatiotemporal patterns in black sea bass biological and fishery characteristics and gear-specific selectivity; and 3) Communication of project data and results to the Atlantic Coastal Cooperative Statistics Program (ACCSP), black sea bass stock assessment scientists, managers, and members of fishing industry.